uwcse440/web-cse440-wi17/_assignments/assignment2/index.md

 We strongly recommend rehearsing your presentation beforehand.
 For example, arrange to practice together with another group or two, giving each other feedback on your presentations.

+Note that we have not provided recommendations for the number of slides in each section of this presentation.
+You can deliver your presentation using as many or as few slides as you want, as long as you successfully address the above points and the presentation falls within the time restriction.

 ### Samples from Prior Offerings